arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 }
 ```

-You will be able to read all the sampled data from the micro SD card on a `.txt` file called `DATALOG`.
-You can use a USB adaptar or a micro SD card slot on your PC to read the file.
+You can read all the sampled data from the micro SD card on a `.txt` file called `DATALOG` using a USB adapter or a micro SD card slot on your PC.

 ![Data logging wiring and output](assets/data-logging.png)